First appointment for new patients

 I offer a consultation (50 minutes minimum) by secure video link to discuss your symptoms, medical history and options for treatment.
 I can advise on HRT if appropriate and discuss different HRT doses or preparations if you are not getting on well with your current regime.
 We can also assess your current lifestyle and I can offer advice on improving your health and well-being going forward.
 A GP referral is not needed.
 You will be asked to fill in a detailed medical questionnaire before your appointment and I will email you a summary of your consultation and other relevant information afterwards.

 Everyone responds differently to HRT and you may need several adjustments in type and dosage over time.
 You can email me with any questions after the appointment or once you have started or changed your HRT (no extra charge for emails for the first 3 months).
 This is not for emergencies.
 I will aim to reply within 10 working days.

 You will need a review appointment at 3 months to see if any adjustments need to be made.
-If I am prescribing for you this review will need to be with me.
-However if your GP is providing NHS prescriptions and all is going well this can be via your GP instead.
+If I am prescribing for you, this review will need to be with me.
+If your GP is providing NHS prescriptions and all is going well this can be via your GP instead.
 You will then need at least an annual review, either with your GP or at the clinic.

-Fees from 1.4.2021
+Fees from 1.2.2024

 Am I covered by my private health insurance?